Jatin-chaurasiya/swachhata-yoddha/README.md

-This is Gfg hacthon projrct
+This is Gfg hacthon project
 <br>
 Authoe name - jatin chaurasiya